Compassionate Veterans Home Care Services

 If you have long-term care insurance, benefits begin once you meet eligibility requirements, which typically include needing help with two or more activities of daily living or having a cognitive impairment.
 Our team works directly with all long-term care insurance companies to verify your coverage, initiate your claim, document services, and guide you through the reimbursement process so you can focus on care rather than paperwork.

-Activities of Daily Living, often called ADLs, are basic self-care tasks that a person must be able to perform to live independently.
+Activities of Daily Living, which are often called ADLs, are basic self-care tasks that a person must be able to perform to live independently.
 These typically include:

 • Bathing